raihimanshu444/Spotify-Clone/README.md

 # Spotify-Clone

-This is a spotify clone project using HTML & CSS
+This is a spotify clone project using HTML & Bootstrap(CSS)